manishmadugula/Notes/Code/bit_manipulation.md

 # Bit Programming

+## Always enclose the bit operations in parenthesis, since they have low precidence.

 ## Basics
 - [Deal with negative number](https://www.youtube.com/watch?v=lKTsv6iVxV4)
 - A 4 bit 2's complement representation can go from 7 to -8.